laboon/ebook/text/25_test_plans.md

 I expect Z to happen
 ```

 That value Z is the crux of the test - it is the expected behavior.
 It is impossible to test for something if you don't know what you expect to happen.
-As Lewis Carroll said, "if you don't know where you're going, any road will get you there."
+As Lewis Carroll said, "if you don't know where you are going, any road will get you there."
 Similarly, when writing a test case, you need to know where you eventually want the test case to go, otherwise there's no way to check that you got to where the system should be.

 ## Developing a Test Plan